top of page

 However, Conron's experiment was ultimately a failure.
 After three decades, he made public statements explaining his regrets about ever doing this, calling doodles "Frankenstein mistakes".

-The Family Dog Claim: The majority of doodles are high energy and slow to mentally mature.
-Not all, but most.
-Many doodles are "stuck" in puppy mode, failing to grasp boundaries and self control.
-Having a 100lb out of control dog around a family with small children can be a recipe for disaster.
+• The Family Dog Claim: The majority of doodles are high energy and slow to mentally mature.
+Many doodles are "stuck" in puppy mode for much of their lifespan.
+This means that they often fail to grasp boundaries and self control.
+Having a 100lb out of control dog around a family with small children or elderly people can be a recipe for disaster.
 Add in the fact that many doodles are heavily matted, which causes pain, and they can become aggressive and irritable whenever touched.
 Their high energy has to be managed with frequent exercise, behavioral training, and mental stimulation.
-Otherwise, they can develop unhealthy or destructive habits like attention nipping, jumping up on people, eating furniture, digging at the carpet, etc. Doodles often have conflicting or extreme personality traits based on the personalities of their parent breeds.
+Otherwise, they can develop unhealthy or destructive habits like attention nipping, attacking strangers, jumping up on people, eating furniture, digging at the carpet, etc. Doodles often have conflicting or extreme personality traits based on the personalities of their parent breeds.
 A Goldendoodle and a Labradoodle for example, are in fact two types of hunting dog in one dog, and this is most of the time a lot of dog for a person looking for a nice dog with a fun name.
 Or worse, you can end up with a dog that has wildly unpredictable and varying personality traits.
 When you cross one breed of dog that is created to be calm and collected, with a different breed that is hyper, reactive, and aggressive, you can end up with offspring that exhibit all of those traits combined into one mental wreck of a package.
 This can make it extremely difficult for them to control their reactions and behaviors, because one side of their brain wants to do one thing (such as remain calm and collected), and the other side wants to do the total opposite (reactive and aggressive) in any given situation.
 Because of this cluster of conflicts, professional trainers struggle to pinpoint and correct out of control behavior issues in these dogs.
 The United States has seen a massive rise in households that have out of control dogs, with the majority being doodles.
 Remember, behavior problems, are safety problems.
 The number one reason people surrender their dogs to shelters, is because of unmanageable behavior problems.
 In recent years, shelters and rescues have seen a massive rise in the amount of doodles being surrendered due to behavior problems.
+A recent study published in PLOS One on March 19, 2026 further proves the unfavorable behavior problems associated with doodles.
+The article can be found here: (https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0342847)

-The High Maintenance of Doodle Hair: Doodle hair is extremely high maintenance.
-It requires daily brushing to the skin and frequent grooming.
+• The High Maintenance of Doodle Hair: Doodle hair is extremely high maintenance.
+In fact, it's one of the most problematic hair types of any dog.
+Doodle coats requires daily brushing to the skin and frequent, expensive grooming in order to prevent mats.
 Many doodle "breeders" and pet store employees will tell puppy buyers that the doodles are low maintenance and shouldn't be groomed or bathed until the doodle is 1 or 2 years old.
-Or worse, they don't even tell the owners at all, about the care doodle coats require.
+Or worse, they don't even tell the owners at all about the care doodle coats require.
 This is extremely unhealthy for the dog.
-As a result, the majority of doodle's coats are neglected and pelted (severely matted all over the body.)
+As a result of this misinformation, the majority of doodle's coats are neglected and pelted (severely matted all over the body.)
 In many cases, the doodle coat is so thick that it is nearly impossible to get a clipper or brush through it, even when properly prepped.
 Coats like this can be far more challenging to maintain than the coats of the purebred originators of the doodle ever were.
 Add to this biological botheration the fact that a high percentage of doodle owners are determined that their dogs boast a long, fluffy style yet cannot understand the intense level of work that goes into achieving the look they desire. - And the result is a high frustration level for both groomers and doodle owners alike.
+To learn just how detrimental matted coats are for dogs, please reference this article Matted Coats.

 Groomers especially are feeling the doodle craze hard.
 Not only are they dealing with the overbearing stress created from doodle owners, they are killing their bodies to groom said doodles.
 Unfortunately, many doodle owners choose to not maintain their dog's coat, and only bring their doodle in for grooming when the coat is severely matted and beyond any level of help.
 Many groomers are forced to retire early due to health issues directly linked to years of constantly de-matting doodles.
 Before the popularity of doodles arose, groomers would have to de-mat around 1-5 dogs a year.
 However, now that number has increased to 3-10 dogs a day - all of which are doodles.
 Seeing those numbers, one can appreciate just how quickly it can drive a groomer into an early retirement with a broken body.
 Severe arthritis, carpal tunnel, advanced degenerative disc disease, and torn tendons and muscles are just some examples of the conditions groomers sustain and have to retire for.
 The more doodles they have to groom, the less time they can spend in the industry.
 This has left the grooming world with fewer groomers than what can meet demand.
 The few groomers that are left, are booked to the max with the overwhelming number of pet owners.
 Many owners are feeling this, as they may have to wait months to get their dog into a groomer.
 As well, this has left many pet owners with "bottom of the barrel" options for groomers.
 Some of the most experienced and compassionate groomers, are the ones who are leaving the field.
 And this leaves owners with groomers who may not have the most patience or caring intentions with their dogs.
 This is hard to watch for the few caring groomers that do remain, because we do not want to be lumped into that same group.

-Doodles *can* be great pets.
+Doodles can be great pets.
 Like all dogs, they can be loving, devoted to their families, goofy, fun, and sweet.
 And every dog on this planet, regardless of it's background, deserves love and care.
 However, it's important to understand that doodles are going to be more high maintenance to care for compared to most other types of dogs.
 And there is a large risk for unpredictable temperament and health problems with these dogs, since their genetics are always a gamble.
-You may end up with a perfectly behaved dog, or you may end up with a neurological mess when you get a doodle.
+You may end up with a perfectly behaved dog, or you may end up with a neurological and unhealthy disaster.
 If you are a current doodle owner, please listen to the advice of your vet, groomer, and trainer when it comes to the care of your doodle.
 They are trained and licensed professionals for a reason, and have your dog's best interest at heart.
 Please do not listen to the "advice" of doodle breeders, pet store employees, and key board warriors on the internet.
-If you are considering adding a doodle to your family, please do your research first.
-Please consider the impact your are making, when you give money to doodle breeders.
+If you are considering adding a doodle to your family for the first time, please do actual scientific research.
+Please consider the impact your are making when you give money to doodle breeders.
 Please consider the amount of time, care, and devotion you'll have to provide your doodle.
 Ask yourself if you are willing and realistically able to brush them daily.
 Ask yourself if you are financially prepared to cover their high and frequent grooming costs.
-Ask yourself if you are financially prepared to cover any unknown health or behavior problems your doodle may later develop.
+Ask yourself if you are financially prepared to cover any health or behavior problems your doodle may later develop.
 And prepare yourself for the growing number of vets, groomers, and trainers who are now refusing to accept doodles.

 There are literally hundreds of different breeds out in the world.
 All of whom have been selectively and carefully developed into their own unique populations.
 There is a breed for everyone and every lifestyle.
-Poodles for example have many of the characteristics that doodles are claimed to have, but with less maintenance.
-Labs and goldens have many of the personality traits that families look for in a calm and child friendly dog.
-There are many ethical breeders of these different breeds, who are happy to place each healthy and well trained dog into the right home.
+Poodles for example have many of the characteristics that doodles are claimed to have, but with less maintenance and more predictability.
+You can even have a poodle groomed to look like a doodle.
+Labs and golden retrievers have many of the personality traits that families look for in a calm, gentle, and child friendly dog.
+There are many ethical breeders of these different breeds, who are happy to place each healthy, properly socialized, and well trained dogs into the right homes.
 Unethical doodle breeders who create and charge people ridiculous prices for high maintenance, unhealthy, and out of control mutts is not necessary.
 It's not fair to the dogs, and it's not fair to the owners.
-If people want mutts, there are plenty in the animal shelters that they can adopt.
+If people want mutts, there are plenty in the animal shelters and rescues that can be adopted.

-Due to the extremely high maintenance, extensive time and physical demands required to groom, unrealistic expectations from owners, inconsistent grooming schedules, and failure of home care by many doodle owners - Von Paws does *NOT* accept doodles.
+Due to the extremely high maintenance, extensive time and physical demands required to groom, unrealistic expectations from owners, inconsistent grooming schedules, and failure of home care by many doodle owners - Von Paws no longer accepts doodles - of any kind.

 We have to put our foot down when we consider the detrimental impact grooming doodles inflicts upon our own physical and mental health.
 Please understand that we have to ultimately do what is best for us.
 We are the ones grooming multiple dogs every day.